umuralpay/coin/README.md

-# Umur Alpay Blockchain Explorer Challange for Bitwala
+# Umur Alpay Blockchain Explorer Challange

 This project consists of 2 applications (Frontend and Backend).
 UI is built with React and backend is built with [NodeJS + Express](https://github.com/developit/express-es6-rest-api).
 I tried to complete the challenge in 2-3 hours,  so there are some missing opportunities to make the application in a better shape.